 It was the show about all the fun stuff going on in the community* and gave information about how to get involved and be a part of the surrounding area.
 We taped weekly and I hosted every other week.
 However, there was no real pattern, for Michelle and I were always having scheduling conflicts and switching off days with each other.

 Anyone who knows me outside of Everything Local could tell you that I was not really like that the majority of the time.
 I’m a bit more sane and stable.
-I don’t talk at light speed, and my jokes aren’t quite that bad.
-Oh alright, my jokes are still lame.
+I don’t talk at lightning speed, and my jokes aren’t quite that bad.
+Oh, alright, my jokes are still lame.